 written for the Belcea Quartet were works completed before Turnage took time out to write a third opera.
 Anna Nicole

-, with text by Richard Thomas, was premiered at The Royal Opera in London in Spring 2011 in a production by Richard Jones with six sold-out houses and broadcasts on television and radio.
-Further stagings have followed in Dortmund and at the BAM Next Wave festival in New York, and The Royal Opera opened its 2014/15 season with a second run of Anna Nicole
+, with text by Richard Thomas, was premiered at The Royal Opera in London in Spring 2011 in a production by Richard Jones attracting a sold-out run.
+Further stagings have followed in Dortmund and at the BAM Next Wave festival in New York and the opera has been released on DVD by Opus Arte.

 Turnage wrote two ballet scores in 2011/12: UNDANCE